 Note: Minimum 2 people are required to book this property.

 - Here comes an ideal upbeat and peaceful stay with nature's pure involvement letting you forget the chaos in your routine life.
 The homestay is in Virajpet amid the perfect aroma of coffee.

 - As we all know, the location is splendid because of the presence of the majestic valleys, the wilderness, the sunset and its own special climate.

 - It would be apt for a family reunion, a small get together and a short vacation in the nourishing greenery Coorg always boasts.

 - Stay would be in deluxe rooms with all the basic amenities and 24 hours running hot water facility.

 - Check-in around 11:00 AM and check-out around 11:00 AM, the following day.

-Surrounded by verdant hills and dense tropical forest, the property serves to be an ideal getaway.
-The greenery and serene surroundings of Coorg can be experienced at its best from the campsite.
-The site finds home in an estate surrounded by hills and forest area in the heart of Coorg.
-The stay will serve you with the best of the experiences and memories to cherish for a lifetime.
+Surrounded by lush green hills and dense tropical forest, the property serves to be an ideal getaway amidst nature.
+The greenery and serene surroundings of Coorg can be explored at their best from the campsite.
+The site finds home in an estate surrounded by hills and forest areas in the heart of Coorg.

-Here, you can avail of multiple fun-filled activities to make your stay an ideal one.
-Thrilling activities like a trampoline, jeep ride, and obstacle rope activities can be availed by all the people who are adrenaline junkies.
-Trekking to the waterfalls, soothing coffee plantation tour and bonfire can be availed as well.
-Games like table tennis, dart games, and carrom are also available at the site.
-Zipline and high rope courses can be included at an extra cost.
-Book now and head out for a perfect getaway.
+Here, you can avail yourself of multiple fun-filled activities to make your stay an ideal one.
+Thrilling activities like a trampoline, jeep ride, and obstacle rope activities can be availed, serving perfectly for adrenaline junkies.
+Besides, you can enjoy other exciting activities like trekking to the waterfalls, soothing coffee plantation tour, bonfire along with indoor games like table tennis, dart games, and carrom.
+You can also avail Zipline and high rope courses on paying additional charges and make the camping experience more thrilling.